chswx/ldm-ingest/README.md

 [![Build Status](https://travis-ci.org/chswx/ldm-ingest.svg?branch=master)](https://travis-ci.org/chswx/ldm-ingest) (test suite in progress, don't read much into this yet!)

-A series of scripts to ingest and relay NWS watch/warning/advisory products via Unidata’s LDM.
+A series of scripts to ingest and store NWS watch/warning/advisory products via Unidata’s LDM.
 Will eventually expand to forecast and METAR processing as well; baby steps for now, though.

+## New in 2.0

+All responsibilities for outputting the results of parsing out products from LDM will be placed on the [Alerter](http://github.com/chswx/alerter) going forward.
+Thus, a lot of what's new in 2.0 has been more code _deletion_ than anything else.
+Version 2.0, instead of handling the entire lifecycle of a request from receiving it from LDM to sending it out over Twitter, will just dump everything in a pub-sub-aware database (likely RethinkDB but don't quote me on this just yet) and let other worker processes figure it out.
+This should improve performance, scalability, and redundancy quite nicely.
+We store things in JSON; this makes it easy to send the data to virtually anywhere, including directly over a socket into a Web browser.
+(Wink wink.)

 ## What’s done

 - VTEC (Valid Time Extent Code) awareness
-- Rudimentary Twitter support
-- Relays for most common hazardous weather advisories
+- JSON output

 ## What’s in the works

-- A variety of bug fixes to VTEC support
 - Support for watch probabilities (WWUS40)
-- Support for additional output endpoints
-- Storm-based warnings via PostGIS polygon queries
-- Tornado/flash flood emergency detection
 - Impact-based warnings (TORNADO…HAIL…WIND tags)
 - Moving to a totally pub/sub architecture
 - Awareness of conditions via METAR ingest